SMART-Dal/FECoM/replication/rq3_error_log.md

 This category covers the issues that should be considered during the designing process of the framework.

 ### Framework Extensibility
-Ensuring the tool framework can handle various programming languages, platforms, and frameworks while working seamlessly across different operating systems and hardware configurations while accommodating future enhancements and additions.
+Ensuring the FECoM framework can handle various programming languages, platforms, and frameworks while working seamlessly across different operating systems and hardware configurations while accommodating future enhancements and additions.